 An event every week that begins at 11:00 am on Sunday, Tuesday, Wednesday, Thursday, Friday and Saturday, repeating indefinitely

-The City of Jersey City, Mayor Steven M. Fulop, the Office of Municipal Council and the Office of Cultural Affairs are proud to recognize the Jersey City Puerto Rican Heritage and Festival Week during the 62nd Annual Flag Raising Ceremony on Monday, August 8, 2022.
+The City of Jersey City, Mayor Steven Fulop, the Office of Municipal Council and Office of Cultural Affairs were proud to recognize the Consulate General of the Republic of Korea, YESAMO USA, iPrime Academy, Savior Mission Partners and other leading Korean organizations and K media in the community as we commemorated the 76th Anniversary of National Liberation Day during the Flag Raising Ceremony on Tuesday, August 16, 2022.

-To view this flag raising, please CLICK HERE
+To view the flag raising on YouTube please CLICK HERE